Nerdmaster/terminal/README.md

 Internally uses KeyReader for parsing keys from the io.Reader.

-Have a look at the [prompter example](example/prompter.go) to get an idea how this type can simplify getting input from a user compared to building your code on top of the simpler Reader type.
+Have a look at the [absprompt example](example/absprompt.go) to get an idea how this type can simplify getting input from a user compared to building your code on top of the simpler Reader type.

 As mentioned in "features", this package isn't coupled to a particular output approach.
-Check out [the goterm example](example/goterm.go) to see how you can use a Prompter with [goterm](https://github.com/buger/goterm) - or any output package which doesn't force its input layer on you.
+Check out [the goterm example](example/goterm.go) to see how you can use a AbsPrompt with [goterm](https://github.com/buger/goterm) - or any output package which doesn't force its input layer on you.

 ### terminal.DT